Skip to content

 --checkoffValidate only; do not write output

---database <URL>$DATABASE_URLValidate against live database schema
+--database <URL>$DATABASE_URLValidate against live database (three-level check — see below)

 Examples: